ycoya/laravel-telnet-brute-force/README.md

 brute force.

-This was made to meet my own needs, it is not expected to be use in a real web application.
+This was made to meet my own needs, it is not expected to be used in a real web application.
 This was more to learn and practice to build packages.
 If someone needs it, well here it is.